DCVC-MV: Deep Contextual Multiview Video Compression with Efficient Inter-View Prediction: Proposed Framework

-To further leverage inter-view content correlation, we enhance the contextual entropy model by incorporating inter-view context priors.
-As illustrated in Fig.~\ref{fig:ContextPrior}, our framework employs an inter-view context prior extractor ($f_{c_e}$) comprising a convolutional layer followed by a leaky relu activation function to extract a feature $C_{y}$ from the predicted inter-view context $C_t^{V_0}$.
+To more effectively harness inter‑view content dependencies, we propose an inter-view contextual conditional entropy model by integrating inter-view contextual priors.
+As depicted in Fig.~\ref{fig:ContextPrior}, an inter-view contextual prior extractor $f_{\delta}$---composed of a convolutional layer---first processes the predicted inter-view context $C_t^{V_{id}}$ to produce an inter-view contextual conditional prior $o_{t,y}^{V_{id}}$:

-The extracted feature $C_{y}$ has the same shape as the dependent-view content latent representation $\hat{y}_t^{V_i}$.
-We then construct the inter-view context prior by concatenating $C_{y}$ with the current independent-view content latent representation $\hat{y}_t^{V_0}$.
+where $o_{t,y}^{V_{id}}$ shares the same spatial dimensions as the dependent-view content latent representation $\hat{y}_t^{V_k}$.
+Furthermore, we also propagate the content latent representation $\hat{y}_t^{V_{id}}$ of the independent view as another inter-view contextual conditional prior.